The electrifying history of Nikola Tesla

 Tesla’s battle for ownership of radio wasn’t the only issue he faced in his life.

 Despite the suspicion of the public, Tesla kept working on his inventions.
-He began to focus on the wireless transmission of electronic power, building a lab in Colorado Spring to test his ideas.
+He began to focus on the wireless transmission of electric power, building a lab in Colorado Springs to test his ideas.

-He ended up drawing so much energy from the grid, however, that he caused the power to go out for the entire region.
+However, he ended up drawing so much energy from the grid that he caused the power to go out for the entire region.

 By 1901, Tesla convinced the J.P.
-Morgan company to invest in the construction of an electrical tower on Long Island that he believed that would help him to electrify the world.
+Morgan company to invest in constructing an electrical tower on Long Island that he believed would help him electrify the world.
 Suspicious of Nikola Tesla’s inventions, Morgan eventually withdrew funding – leaving him with nothing.

 He missed his chance at a Nobel Prize and struggled to gain recognition for his work because of his poor business practices.

-Finally, on the morning of the 7th of January 1943, he was discovered dead in his room by a hotel maid.
+Finally, on the morning of the 7th of January 1943, a hotel maid discovered him dead in his room.

 Nikola Tesla facts: Why is Nikola Tesla famous?

-The tragedies throughout the biography of Nikola Tesla doesn’t make this man any less incredible.
+The tragedies throughout the biography of Nikola Tesla don’t make this man any less incredible.

 1. He wanted to use the Niagara Falls to power the world

-You might be surprised to learn that there are statues on both sides of the Niagara Falls, in Canada and America.
+You might be surprised to learn that there are statues on both sides of Niagara Falls in Canada and America.
 These statues were built in recognition of Tesla’s incredible breakthroughs in renewable energy.

 When Tesla saw the natural wonder, he commented that he would like to put a wheel under the falls to help create clean energy for everyone.
 This dream never came to fruition – but it did inspire a lot of later work in hydro electronics.